BattletechModders/BetterAI/README.md

 # BetterAI - AI Behavior Variable Tweaks for HBS BATTLETECH
 This is a ModTek mod to improve the tactical AI in combat.
-The biggest improvement allows the AI to reserve 'Mechs.
+The biggest improvement allows the AI to reserve 'Mechs and execute "Double Turns."
 The AI's critical hit chance is also raised to the same level as the player.
-It also considers protecting their weakened side and exploiting the damaged sides of the enemy to a greater degree.
-There are some poor tactical choices baked in to the AI, this should still be much harder to fight than stock.
+It now considers protecting their weakened side and exploits the damaged sides of the target to a greater degree.
+The Pilot selections for AI Lances have been slightly constrained to put appropriate pilots in the right units, this has been limited to two units or less per Lance to preserve encounter variety.
+This should be harder to fight than stock, but some bad choices are not fixable with .json edits.

 Better AI shouldn't cause any errors with save files, even saves in combat, or with version updates.
 I've done extensive testing back and forth between stock and modded play without any errors.
 It does not add any new items to the VersionManifest.csv.